Acidburn0zzz/Drives-Manager/README.md

 Requests:
 https://github.com/lestcape/Drives-Manager/pulls

-If you want to help develop the desklet or language support, contact me without any problem.
+If you want to help develop the desklet, language support, or icon pack, contact me without any problem.
 Thanks.

 Lester.